 Asian Stir Fried Asparagus

-This Asian Stir-Fried Asparagus is a delicious change of pace from my typical roasting recipes made with simple pantry ingredients.
+This Asian Stir Fry Asparagus is a delicious change of pace from my typical roasting recipes made with simple pantry ingredients.

 A little soy sauce, sugar, sherry, and garlic provide a terrific flavor profile for this Easy Asparagus Recipe the whole family will love.